bersling/tsmean-amp/README.md

-## Tutorial Page for the TSMEAN Project
+## Tutorial Page for the TSMEAN Project (an example of an AMP page)

-The page is found at [www.tsmean.com](http://www.tsmean.com).

-This is the code the tsmean.com tutorial page is built with.
+This is the code the tsmean tutorial page at [www.tsmean.com](http://www.tsmean.com) is built with.

 This repository isn't interesting if you're interested in building a MEAN application.
-If you're interested in how to build a a MEAN application visit [www.tsmean.com](http://www.tsmean.com).
+If you're interested in how to build a a MEAN application visit the actual page at [www.tsmean.com](http://www.tsmean.com).
 If, however, you think the tsmean.com page has an awesome layout, loads really fast, or is somehow else interesting and you'd like to build a page just like it, you've come to the right place.